 Diogo is the first to go, and accepted to answer a few questions to present himself!

 Diogo Melo is ESR 8, works at the Center for Free Electron Laser Science (CFEL) in Hamburg, Germany.
 His subject : Controlled growth of uniformly sized microcrystals, optimised for time-resolved crystallographic experiments

 “I come from Alguber, a small village in Portugal that mostly lives off agriculture, in which I used to work most of the summers.
-I studied biochemistry for four years in the University of Algarve and two years in NOVA University of Lisbon…” – read whole article
+I studied biochemistry for four years in the University of Algarve and two years in NOVA University of Lisbon…” – read full article